yz778/hyprview/README.md

 # hyprview

 `hyprview` is a Hyprland plugin that provides a GNOME-style overview.
-It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them in an adaptive grid layout for easy navigation.
+It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them in a configurable grid layout for easy navigation.

-The grid layout adapts to the number of windows:
+The grid layout adapts to the number of windows and the selected placement algorithm:

+- **`grid` (default):** Adaptive layout that follows the original algorithm:
   - **1 window:** Displayed at 80% screen size, centered
   - **2 windows:** 2×1 grid
   - **3-4 windows:** 2×2 grid
   - **5-9 windows:** 3×3 grid
   - **10+ windows:** 4×N grid

+- **`grid2` (row-based packing):** Dynamically fills each row with windows before moving to the next row, optimizing horizontal space usage.

+- **`grid3` (optimal rectangle):** Calculates the most "square-like" grid layout by finding factor pairs that best match the monitor's aspect ratio, minimizing wasted space.

 https://github.com/user-attachments/assets/c0553bfe-6357-48e5-a4d0-50068096d800